danielsteman/web-rs/articles/blog20.md

 ### 1. Forking the repo and adding exfiltration code

-A hacker forked the Trivy repository, added code to [exfiltrate](https://www.ibm.com/think/topics/data-exfiltration) environment variables
+A hacker forked the Trivy repository and added code to [exfiltrate](https://www.ibm.com/think/topics/data-exfiltration) secrets.
+Github Actions injects secrets into the runner's processes as environment variables, so the malicious code targeted those variables, scanning for credentials like Github personal access tokens (PAT), AWS keys, and container registry credentials.
+The fork otherwise looked legitimate.
+The only meaningful change was the harvesting logic, hidden in a place where it would be invoked once a workflow ran.

-### 2. Sending environment variables to an external server
+### 2. Sending secrets to an external server

-Send them to an external server
+Once the exfiltration code collected the secrets, it bundled them up and shipped them off to an attacker-controlled server over HTTPS.
+HTTPS is convenient for an attacker because it blends in with the legitimate outbound traffic that any CI runner produces (`git fetch`, `npm install`, `docker pull`, etc.), so it doesn't trigger any obvious red flags in network logs.
+At this point the code just sits in the fork; it doesn't do anything until something runs it in a context where real secrets are available.

 ### 3. Opening a pwn request

-Open a [PR](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests) with the original Trivy repository as base.
-Also known as a [pwd request](https://www.praetorian.com/blog/pwn-request-hacking-microsoft-github-repositories-and-more/).
+The hacker then opened a [PR](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests) from the fork against the original Trivy repository, also known as a [pwn request](https://www.praetorian.com/blog/pwn-request-hacking-microsoft-github-repositories-and-more/).
+The trick is to target a workflow that uses [`pull_request_target`](https://docs.github.com/en/actions/reference/workflows-and-actions/events-that-trigger-workflows#pull_request_target).
+Unlike the regular `pull_request` trigger, `pull_request_target` runs in the context of the _base_ repository with access to its secrets, which is exactly what the attacker needs.
+The dangerous combination is when such a workflow then checks out and executes code from the fork, which is what happened here.

 ### 4. Checkout inside the `apidiff` workflow